 Home is where the heart is, or so they say, and over the years home has been (in alphabetical order): Australia, Botswana, Germany, Ireland, Malta, Mauritius, Namibia, Nigeria, Poland, Singapore, South Africa, Tanzania, United Arab Emirates, United Kingdom and United States of America.
 Identity crisis, do we hear you say?
 His mother likes to avoid the topic altogether and simply calls him a citizen of the world.

 Shem holds a MSc in Information Systems Security, MA in Journalism, BEng in Electronic Systems Engineering and BSc in Mathematics, all of which — not even combined — make him a doctor just yet; although it is a work in progress and his PhD dissertation is titled: “A Just-in-Time (JIT) and On-demand Software Defined Perimeter (SDP) Optimized for Public Cloud, SDN and NFV Environments”.

-His day job consists of travel, packing, unpacking, talking, presenting, holding meetings, deciphering body language, riding a bicycle, arguing with accounts payable, reading, checking and writing mail, renewing passports, obtaining visas, getting kicked out of countries, sorting through a mountain of SIM cards, getting immunization shots, waiting at airports, picking up nasty parasites, dealing with immigration checks, charging his laptop(s) all the while answering to the title of Chief Security Researcher & Architect at a multinational corporation.
+His day job consists of travel, packing, unpacking, talking, presenting, holding meetings, deciphering body language, riding a bicycle, arguing with accounts payable, reading, checking and writing mail, renewing passports, obtaining visas, getting kicked out of countries, sorting through a mountain of SIM cards, getting immunization shots, waiting at airports, picking up nasty parasites, dealing with immigration checks, charging his laptop(s) all the while answering to the title of Chief Security Architect & Researcher.

 This blog, if you will, serves as a therapeutic outlet for much of the insanity rattling around inside his bald head.